4ur1X/Intro_to_IM/Midterm Project/README.md

 **Description**

 My plan is to create an MP3 player with a really cool UI and visualizer, which will have more features (that I feel would be helpful for users).
 There'll be preloaded songs from which the user can select or switch from.
 Default buttons like play, pause, next, fast-forward etc. will all be implemented.
 The canvas dimensions are similar to a mobile screen.
 The program will use all the functionalities learnt in the class until now and some extra ones.
-More details coming soon . . .
+The audio player can be controlled by keyboard as well.

 ## June 8